jupyter/jupyter_client/docs/messaging.rst

     }

-Frontends can choose where and how to display and update `transient_display_data`.
-Due to the transient nature of such messages, a `transient_display_data` message would generally be displayed in a common area and be replaced by the next `transient_display_data` message.
-Three `metadata` are currently defined to adjust this behavior:
+A `metadata` is allowed but no field is defined.

 .. sourcecode:: python

     metadata = {

-        # A boolean flag, which, if True, will append the message to previous
-        # messages with the same title
-        'append' : false,

-        # Name of a 'page' to display the message.
-By default all messages will
-        # be sent to an "Info" panel but a different panel with specified
-        # name (e.g. `Help`) can be created and used
-        'page' : string,

-        # Importance of the message type so that messages of low priority
-        # (e.g. logging messages) can be accumulated in the background when
-        # more important messages are being displayed.
-        'rank' : int,
     }

-Basically, `append` allows the aggregation of multiple `transient_display_data` messages (e.g. debug information) with the same `title`, `page` allows the separation of `transient_display_data` messages into different groups, and `rank` avoids frequent UI updates caused by less important messages.
+Frontends can choose where and how to display and update `transient_display_data`, or just ignore them.
+Due to the transient nature of such messages, `transient_display_data` messages would generally be displayed in a common area sequentially, with limited history.

 Code inputs